shaunwarman/charter-bus-skill/UTTERANCES.md

 ### averagePointsForByWeek

  - weekly average points for for {name}
- - {name} average points for by week
+ - {name}'s average points for by week
  - what is the average points for by week for {name}
  - average points for by week for {name}
  - what is the average points for by week for {name}